FallDownTheSystem/modern-js/src/pages/new-es-features.md

 `string text ${expression} string text`
 ```

 Template literals are enclosed by the backtick (`).
-Any newline characters inserted in the source are part of the template literal, which isn't possible with normal strings, instead you'd have to use newline characters and string concatenation.
+Any newline characters inserted in the source are part of the template literal, which isn't possible with regular strings.
+Instead, you'd have to use newline characters and string concatenation.

 The expressions in a template literal also support nested templates.

-For more complex use cases, you can read about tagged templates in the following link.
+For more complex use cases, you can read about tagged templates.

 [MDN: Template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals)